Pareto Optimization for Subset Selection with Dynamic Cost Constraints: Experimental Investigations

-The other fact extracted from the results is that NSGA-II has a better performance than \POMCwp when we have random cost.
-However, the results of \POMCwp are better at outdegree cost.
 This pattern can be observed in both benchmarks.
 That is the result of the population size and how each algorithm handles the replacement of a new solution.
-While \POMCwp can store a valuable solution for each possible cost, the NSGA-II concentrates on producing a well-distributed population.
-Consider the cases that there are a lot of non-dominated solutions with cost values close to the constraint. \POMCwp can keep them all, which is an advantage if the next dynamic change does not affect the constraint significantly.
-However, because of the distribution factor, NSGA-II minimizes the number of solutions that are close to each other.
+While \POMCwp~can store a valuable solution for each possible cost, the NSGA-II20 and NSGA-II100 concentrates on producing a well-distributed population.
+Consider the cases that there are a lot of non-dominated solutions with cost values close to the constraint. \POMCwp~can keep them all, which is an advantage if the next dynamic change does not affect the constraint significantly.
+However, because of the distribution factor, NSGA-II20 and NSGA-II100 minimize the number of solutions that are close to each other.
 These situations rarely happen with random constraint, since, as discussed previously, it is similar to the cardinality constraint and the possible values for the cost of the solutions are more evenly distributed.

+NSGA-II100 outperforms the greedy algorithm, EMAC and NSGA-II20 from $\tau = 1000$ at outdegree cost in both benchmarks.
+The results confirm that the population size is an important setting parameter.
+The large population size increases the diversity of a population i.e., higher number of different solutions.
+In contrast, NSGA-II20 leads to a crowded population, where the number of similar solutions is higher.
+This normally causes premature convergence i.e. NSGA-II20 is not able to generate offspring that are superior to their parents.

+Next, we take a closer look on how the population size of \POMCwp~changes during one dynamic benchmark.
+Figure~\ref{fig:Pomc-pop} presents the normalized values of the dynamic budget and population size of \POMCwp~for each generation when the algorithm is performing on the frb30-15 instance under outdegree cost function and a dynamic change happens every 200 generation.
+The maximum and minimum of the population size before normalization is 234 and 127, respectively.
+Moreover, the budget cost has changed within [295,587].
+The figure clearly shows the impact of dynamic changes on the population size of \POMCwp.

+As expected, decreasing the budget value results in a drop in the population size.
+However, larger alteration in a budget does not necessarily cause loosing more solutions.
+As an example, consider the magnified part of the figure.
+Each vertical line in this figure demonstrates where the dynamic change happens.
+Although the magnitude of dynamic changes in generations 53000 and 54000 are significantly different, the number of solutions that violate the budget constraint in result of those changes are almost the same.

+It should be noted that dynamic changes are not the only reasons for the alterations in \POMCwp population size during optimization process.
+As mentioned in Section \ref{Sec:Algs}, \POMCwp controls the quality of the stored solution as well as its population size by storing non-dominated solutions.
+In other words, when a new non-dominated solution is found the algorithm removes the existing solutions that are dominated by the new one from the population.
+Having a closer look at the magnified part of Figure \ref{fig:Pomc-pop}, it can be observed that the population size could be decreased/increased significantly even while the budget has not changed.
+Examples could be generation 50000-51000 for decreasing and 57000-58000 for increasing the population size.